tyjhart/flowanalyzer/README.md

 Install by cloning the latest Git repo, then run the Ubuntu installation script.

-See [installation documentation](Install/README.md) for more information.
+See the [installation documentation](Install/README.md) for more information.

 # Device Configuration